Priyanshu6008/Yoga_pose_detection/README.md

 # Yoga Pose Detection Model

-This repository contains a deep learning model for detecting yoga poses using the exception architecture of Convolutional Neural Networks (CNN).
+This repository contains a deep learning model for detecting yoga poses using the Xception architecture of Convolutional Neural Networks (CNN).
 The model is trained to recognize various yoga poses from input images or videos.

 ## Overview